 The revenue that they generate means that they are able to flex their muscles more in the transfer market that other teams.
 It will probably come as little surprise to hear that the Big Six dominate the spending in the Premier League over the last 5 years.

-Below figures are all Net Spend, meaning that this takes into account the money they make back from selling players and work it more as a profit/loss.
+Below figures are all Net Spend, meaning that this takes into account the money they make back from selling players and work it more as a net win/loss.
 All 6 teams have made a loss on transfer net spend.

 - Manchester City – €625 million loss/net spend